-It’s discouraging to work hard and continue to see some students struggle to comprehend despite hours and hours of strategy instruction year after year after year.
+It’s discouraging to work hard and continue to see some students struggle to comprehend despite doing all you know to support understanding.

 You might wonder: